-This idea could be ours, from what we think would be a nice and challenging product, or it could be something yours.
-A personal project, a digital product your company wants to launch, or a concept.
+This idea could either be ours, based on what we believe would be a nice and challenging product, or it could be something you have in mind—a personal project, a digital product your company wants to launch, or a concept.
 You name it.

-We understand the problem and start solving it from scratch through requirements, design, and technology.
+We understand the problem and begin solving it from scratch through requirements, design, and technology.
 It's all about the craft.
-We like to get our hands dirty.
+We enjoy getting our hands dirty.
 That's what we do.

-Following the process, we built our website and brand, wrote cool stuff in our blog, and prepared many other things.
+Following the process, we build our website and brand, write cool stuff in our blog, and prepare many other things.
 It is just the beginning of our journey.

 As we have more pages and new user-interface elements, it was a great time to think about improving our frontend, targeting the reusability of components and code organization.
 This post explains how we did that with Phoenix Components and the Atomic Design methodology.